ajahne/blog/_drafts/2018-07-21-accelerate-notes.md

 - Lines of code, velocity, and utilization are not good measures of productivity and high performance
 - Loc: more lines doesn’t equate to better software, it can lead to bloated code bases, too little means you might create code that’s unreadable (e.g. one liners)
 - Velocity: teams can game the system with story points.
 Say something is harder than truly is
-- Utilization: if everyone is at 100% not bandwidth to fix bugs, or switch to other tasks that might crop up.
-Once gets too high no bandwidth for changes, absorb unplanned work, improves cement work.
+- Utilization: if everyone is at 100% no bandwidth to fix bugs, or switch to other tasks that might crop up.
+Once utilization gets too high there is no bandwidth for changes, unplanned work, improvement work.
 - Focus on outcomes not output, focus on a global outcome
-- Optimize for: deployment frequency, lead time for changes, MTTR, change failure rate
+- Optimize for: deployment frequency, lead time for changes, Mean Time To Restore (MTTR), change failure rate
 - High performing teams continue to get better each year

 ## Chapter 3: Measuring and Changing Culture
 - Organizational culture can exist at three levels in organizations: basic assumptions, values, and artifacts (pg 29)
 - Can culture predict software delivery performance?
-They say yes.
+Authors (findings) say yes.
 - They found that Westrum Organizational culture predicts software delivery performance and organizational performance
 - Companies with safer environments and better communication perform better
-- Investigations that stop at “human error” are not just bad but dangerous, human error should instead be the start of the investigation
+- Investigations that stop at “human error” are not just bad, but dangerous.
+Human error should instead be the start of the investigation
-- Goal is to improve information flow, so people have more timely/better information or yo find better tools to help prevent catastrophic failures following apparently mundane operations
+- Goal is to improve information flow, so people have more timely/better information or to find better tools to help prevent catastrophic failures following apparently mundane operations
 - You can act your way to a better culture by implementing lean management and continuous delivery
 - Culture change: instead of changing people’s mind, first change what they do

 ## Chapter 4: Technical Practices
-- continuous delivery: enabler of more frequent, higher quality, and lower-risk software releases
+- Continuous Delivery: enabler of more frequent, higher quality, and lower-risk software releases
 - Agile has management/team and technical practices, need to ensure you are doing all
 - Definition of continuous delivery is outstanding (p42-43)
 - Build quality in, work in small batches, computers perform repetitive tasks; people solve problems, relentlessly pursue continuous improvement, everyone is responsible
 - A key goal of CD is changing the economics of software delivery so the cost of pushing out individual changes is very low
-- A key objective for management: Set measurable, achievable, time-bound goals for your outcomes (I.e. the outcomes of CD), help the team work towards them
+- A key objective for management: Set measurable, achievable, time-bound goals for your outcomes (i.e. the outcomes of CD), help the team work towards them
 - Note to self: change definition of done - done does not mean dev complete, done means all tests are written and code passes all tests (add documentation too?)
-- To implement CD, we need a foundation of comprehensive configuration management(provision, build, and deploy purely based on what we have in version control), CI (build in small branches, integrate to trunk/master frequently, each change triggers a build process), and continuous testing (inter heal part, test from the beginning)
+- To implement CD, we need a foundation of:
+  - comprehensive configuration management(provision, build, and deploy purely based on what we have in version control),
+  - CI (build in small branches, integrate to trunk/master frequently, each change triggers a build process),
+  - and continuous testing (inter heal part, test from the beginning)
 - Need to implement a deployment pipeline
 - Teams that did well with CD, identified more strongly with the org they worked for
 - Goal: deploy to production on demand, anyone